bhk/scam/reference.md

 Since builtins are special forms, they are not variables bound to function values.

-    > subst
+    > shell
-    Line 1: Attempt to obtain value of builtin: subst
+    Line 1: Attempt to obtain value of builtin: "shell"
-    at: *subst*
+    at: *shell*

 Builtins may also differ from ordinary functions in the way arguments are evaluated.
 Ordinarily, all arguments are evaluated in order *before* a